braze-inc/braze-docs/_docs/_api/endpoints/catalogs/delete_catalog_items_bulk.md

 ## Rate limit

-This endpoint has a rate limit of 100 requests per minute.
+This endpoint has a shared rate limit of 100 requests per minute between all bulk endpoints.

 ## Request body